afeldman-nm/vllm-enc-dec-rfc/how-to.md

 First, review the vLLM project [guidelines](https://docs.vllm.ai/en/latest/models/adding_model.html) for adding a new decoder-only model.

-Each section heading below links to a corresponding section on the vLLM "Adding a new model" webpage, and the section body text discusses only the unique considerations for adding encoder/decoder models.
+Each section heading below links to a corresponding section on the vLLM "Adding a new model" webpage, and (with a few exceptions) the section body text discusses only the unique considerations for adding encoder/decoder models.

 Note: for encoder/decoder models, we port over the `<ModelName>ForConditionalGeneration` implementation rather than the `<ModelName>ForCausalLM` implementation.